 Keeping Up Appearances—Senior Hygiene

-As we age, our ability to perform daily tasks of living often decreases.
+As we age, our ability to perform the daily routine of living often decreases.
 In many cases, one of the first signs that something is wrong—and that help may be needed—is diminished personal hygiene.

-The responsibility for noticing that a loved one can no longer care for his or herself without support often falls on the family.
-If you notice that your loved one is failing at usual tasks like home upkeep, hygiene, and other aspects of day-to-day life, it might be time to get help.
+The responsibility for noticing that a loved one can no longer care for his or herself without support often falls on family members.
+If you notice that your loved one is failing at the daily routines like home upkeep, personal hygiene, and other aspects of daily living, it might be time to get help.

 Getting help doesn’t have to mean a nursing home or assisted living facility.
-It’s often the case that the best kind of help is provided right in the home.
+It’s often the case that the best kind of senior care help is provided right in the home.

-It’s often difficult to notice the beginnings of poor senior hygiene, but once you do, it’s important to help your loved one return to good health and well-being.
+It’s often difficult to notice the beginnings of poor personal hygiene, but once you do, it’s important to help your loved one return to a daily routine of good health and well-being.

-Body odor, unkempt and greasy hair, long fingernails, and dirty clothing are all signs of poor senior hygiene.
+Body odor, unkempt and greasy hair, long fingernails, and dirty clothing are all signs of poor personal hygiene.
 If these signs are occuring, it’s time to make an assessment.

-Recognizing that bathing daily, good dental care, and proper grooming are parts of quality senior hygiene is the first step.
-If your loved one is incapable of performing these tasks on his or her own, it’s time to get help.
+Recognizing that bathing daily, good dental care, and proper grooming are parts of quality senior care is the first step.
+If your loved one is incapable of performing these daily routine tasks on his or her own, it’s time to get help.

 Then, discuss your options with a healthcare expert.
 If you or a loved one are currently covered under Community HealthChoices and aren’t satisfied with the care you’re receiving, speak with a Senior LIFE associate to determine your options.